 It has to be assumed that plants with the described genotype and phenotype are present in several plant varieties already on the market.
-This patent creates a monopoly for the patent holder for further usage of all of these plants.
-The patent holder can thus try to stop all other breeders from using these varieties for producing and marketing of new varieties with the claimed characteristics, which is otherwise guaranteed by the breeders' privilege.
+This patent claims the future usage of all described plant material - in effect, creating a monopoly for the patent holder.
+The patent holder can thus try to stop all other breeders from producing and marketing new varieties, which is otherwise guaranteed by the breeders' privilege.

-Such patents can hamper future breeding and even go as far as creating difficulties for breeders who own varieties where any of the plant material described in the patent was used in an earlier breeding process.
-License contracts with the patent holder would be the only way out of this problem - but this typically would create new dependencies, additional costs and in result end the breeders' freedom to operate.
+This may make future breeding problematic or may even go as far as creating difficulties for other breeders who own varieties where any of the plant material described in the patent was used in an earlier breeding process.
+License contracts with the patent holder would be the only way out of this problem - but this would create new dependencies, additional costs and end breeders' freedom to operate.

-In general, such patents can be used to hamper or even block access to the biological resources needed by other breeders to develop new maize varieties that, for example, are cold tolerant.
+Furthermore, the patent could be used to hamper or even block access to the biological resources needed by other breeders to develop new cold-tolerant maize varieties.
 These kinds of patents are, therefore, a threat to all breeders active in the field, who rely on the freedom to breed using existing varieties to produce new varieties, and thus adapt to present and future challenges.
 Beyond that, there is a risk that farmers and our future food security as well as food sovereignty may be severely impacted.
 In many cases, the patents also cover the use of the harvested plants for food production.
 As a result, breeders, farmers and consumers are all at risk of becoming more and more dependent on big companies that can control access to biological resources needed for further breeding.